[Image1]Use the Zenkoji Omotesando Walking Food Ticket to enjoy a budget-friendly cafe crawl✨1.

 Closed: Monday

-A glass-fronted coffee shop facing Zenkoji Omotesando.
-It welcomes a wide range of customers from young people to seniors.
+This glass-fronted coffee shop faces Zenkoji Omotesando.
+It welcomes a wide range of customers, from young people to the elderly.

-The freshly brewed coffee uses beans roasted by a local tea shop and is characterized by a clean bitterness.
+Their freshly ground coffee uses beans roasted by a local tea shop and features a clean, crisp bitterness.

 Phone: 026-232-4178